 1. Grammar Revision

 This is my favourite one and the one I use most often.
 I strongly suggest implementing this game into grammar lessons because they work like a charm.
 It’s easy to set-up, and it can go with any grammar concept perfectly.
 There may be many variations, but briefly, it’s just putting words into the grid and then asking them to produce the target grammar point in a meaningful sentence.

 Here’s a sample procedure for revising modal verbs:

 - Tell the class that they’ll play noughts and crosses.
 You can try eliciting how to play the game or just say they’ll need to make three horizontal, vertical or diagonal boxes of noughts or crosses to win this game.

 - Draw a grid with nine boxes on the board.

 - Put the nine modal verbs into the boxes of the grid.
 You can put must, mustn’t, have to, don’t have to, should, shouldn’t.
 Then, you’ll have six in total.
 I suggest adding these: doesn’t have to, has to and a joker which will be filled with any suitable modal verb.

 - Allow a few minutes to make meaningful sentences with the modal verbs alone.
-This is a very important stage if you want to have a more dynamic game.
+This is a critical stage if you want to have a more dynamic game.
 They probably won’t say their sentences quickly on the board unless they have prepared them in advance.

 - Choose two players.
 You can also make groups of players, which will be more convenient for large classes.

 - Toss a coin to find the first player in the game.
-This is also an important stage if you want to have a fair game.
+This is also a crucial stage if you want to have a fair game.